maurosoria/dirsearch/README.md

 About wordlists
 ---------------
 Dictionaries must be text files.
-Each line will be processed as such, except that the special word %EXT% is used, which will generate one entry for each extension (-e | --extension) passed as an argument.
+Each line will be processed as such, except that the special keyword %EXT% is used, which will generate one entry for each extension (-e | --extension) passed as an argument.

 Example:
 - sample